Finite Population Identification and Design-Based Sensitivity Analysis: Further Extensions

 \subsection{Variations on the Bounded Outcomes Assumption}

-Since averages are influenced by outlier units, obtaining nontrivial bounds on ATE usually requires some kind of assumption that restricts the magnitude of outlier values.
-Throughout this paper we used a simple uniform bound $[y_\text{min}, y_\text{max}]$ on potential outcomes, assumption \ref{assump:boundedSupport1}.
-First, it is important to recognize that this is a substantive identifying assumption, not a regularity condition---if these bounds are large then the researcher is explicitly allowing for large outliers and hence potentially large magnitudes of imbalance.
-Researchers who do not want to allow for such outliers must explicitly rule them out by assumption.
+Obtaining nontrivial bounds on ATE usually requires some kind of assumption that restricts the range of possible potential outcomes.
+Throughout this paper we used the familiar uniform bound $[y_\text{min}, y_\text{max}]$ on potential outcomes, assumption \ref{assump:boundedSupport1}.
+It is important to recognize that this is a substantive identifying assumption, not a regularity condition---if these bounds are large then the researcher is explicitly allowing for a wide range of possible outcomes, which allows for large magnitudes of imbalance.

-Second, the specific form of the assumption we used can be replaced or augmented with a variety of similar assumptions, and all of our methods will continue to apply.
+The specific form of the assumption we used can be replaced or augmented with a variety of similar assumptions, and all of our methods will continue to apply.
 Here we give just a few examples: (i) A simple extension is to allow unit specific bounds, $Y_i(x) \in [y_{\text{min},i}, y_{\text{max},i}]$.
 We use this version in one of our empirical applications, where the units are groups and the outcome depends on group size. (ii) One could impose a bounded unit-level treatment effect assumption: $| Y_i(1) - Y_i(0) | \leq M$ for all $i \in \mathcal{I}$, where $M$ is a known sensitivity parameter.
 This assumption implies unit-specific bounds on the unobserved potential outcomes: $Y_i(x) \in [Y_i - M, Y_i + M]$. (iii) Alternatively, one could assume the sum of unit-level treatment effect magnitudes is bounded: $\sum_{i=1}^N | Y_i(1) - Y_i(0) | \leq M$ for a known $M$.
 This would allow for some units to have very large treatment effects, so long as not too many do.
 This condition implies that ATE can be no larger than $M / N$. (iv) Or one could restrict the population variance of potential outcomes to be no larger than a known $M$.
 This assumption implies that $Y_i(x)$ is in the interval $\frac{1}{N_x} \sum_{i=1}^N Y_i \indicator(X_i = x) \pm 2 \sqrt{N_x M}$.
-Hence it does \emph{not} require users to specify a priori bounds $[y_\text{min},y_\text{max}]$; they only must choose $M$. (v) Finally, the covariate restrictions in section \ref{sec:covariates} can also be viewed as one way of restricting the magnitude of outliers.
+Hence it does \emph{not} require users to specify a priori bounds $[y_\text{min},y_\text{max}]$; they only must choose $M$. (v) Finally, the covariate restrictions in section \ref{sec:covariates} can also be viewed as one way of restricting the range of possible potential outcomes.